Blimey, 19 different metrics!

 Knowing what profits you’re making per order, much like your average order value, can help you to know which products and services are providing the greatest value to your business.
 Your profit per order is in direct proportion to the overall profits your business earns.

 If this calculation proves that a particular product is very profitable, it’s an indication that it’s in high demand.
 Focus your efforts on selling and improving that product.
-In order to use it to retain existing customers, make sure you’re leveraging upsell and cross-selling opportunities.
+To use it to retain existing customers, make sure you’re leveraging upsell and cross-selling opportunities.

 17. Product Return Rate